iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ## Introduction

-Each `Subject` in a BIS Repository can have a `PhysicalPartition` associated with it.
-This representation of the `Subject`'s existence in the physical world needs to be organized to facilitate the users' understanding of the data and to facilitate the creation (and coordination) of services and applications that operate on the data.
+Each `'`Subject`"` in a BIS Repository can have a `‘`PhysicalPartition`’` child Element, under which the `PhysicalModel`s pertaining to the `‘`Subject`’` will be organized using mechanisms described in [Model Hierarchy](model-hierarchy.md).
+The Model Hierarchy is constrained by [Modeling Perspective](modeling-perspective.md), but within the Physical Perspective, it is desirable to further organize Models according to Sites, Facilities, Systems, and Components in order to make the hierarchy of Models understandable by software and users.
+This section describes “Model Affinity” (a way of specifying “constraints” on the `ModelContainsElements` relationship) and the best-practice for using them to organize the Physical Model Hierarchy.

 ![Top of the PhysicalModel Hierarchy](./media/physical-hierarchy-organization-top-of-the-world.png)